(Looking For) The Heart of Abelian Polish Groups: Subgroups of groups with a Polish cover

-Suppose that $L$ is a Borel subgroup of a group with an abelian Polish cover $G$.
-Then one can consider the quotient $G/L$ as a Borel-semidefinable group.
-The implication (1)$\Rightarrow $(3) in the following proposition can be seen as a reformulation of \cite[Theorem 1.1]{solecki_coset_2009}.
+Suppose that $L$ is a Borel subgroup of an abelian group with a Polish cover $G$.
+Then one can consider the quotient $G/L$ as a $\boldsymbol{\Sigma } _{1}^{1}$-definable group.
+The implication (1)$\Rightarrow $(3) in the following proposition can be seen as a reformulation of \cite[Theorem 1.1] {solecki_coset_2009}.

 \begin{proposition} Suppose that $L$ is a Borel subgroup of an abelian group with a Polish cover $G$.
-Consider the corresponding Borel-semidefinable group $G/L$.
+Consider the corresponding $\boldsymbol{ \Sigma }_{1}^{1}$-definable group $G/L$.
 The following assertions are equivalent:

 \begin{enumerate} \item there does not exist a Borel-definable injection $\mathbb{R}^{\omega }/ \mathbb{R}^{\left( \omega \right) }\rightarrow G/L$;

 \item $G/L$ is a Borel-definable group;